dupdob/AocAutomaton/README.md

 # AocAutomaton
 ## TLDR;
-AoCAutomaton provides skeleton classes and interfaces that makes [Advent of Code][1] more enjoyable by simplifying mundane tasks, so you can concentrate on solving the puzzle.
+AoCAutomaton provides skeleton classes and interfaces that makes [Advent of Code][1] even more enjoyable by simplifying mundane tasks, so you can concentrate on solving the puzzles.
 It is available as a Nuget package, named **AOC2**.

 ## Details